erlendlokna/CV-SSL-VQVAE-Framework/README.md

 It builds on the work of the [TimeVQVAE implementation](https://github.com/ML4ITS/TimeVQVAE) and further explores the representations of Vector Quantized Variational Autoencoders (VQVAEs) in time series analysis.

 In this project, we've integrated Self-Supervised Learning (SSL) techniques, drawing inspiration from both the foundational work of TimeVQVAE and insights from the [Barlow Twins paper](https://arxiv.org/abs/2103.03230).
 Our focus lies in enhancing VQVAE models with SSL to improve their performance and efficiency.
-The Barlow Twins implementation proved to enhance the VQVAEs robustness.
+The Barlow Twins implementation proved to enhance the VQVAEs robustness and ability to generalize.

 ## Contents
 This repository is structured around two main models: